 There is an international airport, some national and community airports, landing airstrips and military airfields in the province.
 The Puerto Princesa International Airport is basically the main gateway to Palawan’s Subterranean River, a UNESCO site and Wonder of Nature.
 So if you are heading towards the longest navigable river in the world, you will most likely find yourself landing at PPIA.

 PPIA is not as big as I expected it to be, knowing that Palawan is a growing tourist spot.
 But it was very clean and the staff were really friendly!
-No wonder the city was dubbed the Greenest City in the Philippines. 🙂
+No wonder the city was dubbed the Greenest City in the Philippines.

-Day 1: Bilao’t Palayok (lunch), Plaza Cuartel,Immaculate Conception Church, Crocodile Farm, Mitras’ Ranch, Baker’s Hill, Binuatan, Robinson’s Place Palawan, Tiki Bar
+Our itinerary: Lunch at Bilao’t Palayok, Plaza Cuartel, Immaculate Conception Church, Crocodile Farm, Mitras’ Ranch, Baker’s Hill, Binuatan Creations , Robinson’s Place Palawan, Tiki Bar

-Facing Plaza Cuartel is the magnificent Immaculate Conception Church.
-Despite the many existing religions in the province, still the majority of the locals practice Catholicism.
+Facing Plaza Cuartel is the beautiful Immaculate Conception Church.
+Despite the many existing religions in the province, it seemed that the majority of the locals still practice Catholicism.
+The beautiful facade of the blue cathedral resembles those churches in Medieval Europe.

 After giving us the historical background of Plaza Cuartel and the blue Cathedral, our tour guide took us the Crocodile Farm, formally known as the Palawan Crocodile Farm and Conservation Center.
-It first welcomed visitors in 1987, and now contains several shops/stalls, a museum, the crocodile farms, and a nature park which serves as home to many species of birds, reptiles and mammals.
+It first welcomed visitors in 1987, and now houses several shops/stalls, a museum, the crocodile farms, and a nature park which serves as home to many species of birds, reptiles and mammals.

 I’m not really into reptiles, but I did enjoy the visit at the farm.
 Of course, the world is not only intended for humans.
 We also took a stroll through the nature park and had fun seeing other animals.
 Some, like the porcupine, can be very shy though..